You know, something else about this, this idea we got to get something done.

 And it's one of those things I wish I would have thought of myself.

-And finally, I just said to someone it's not entertaining, it's frustrating to me.
+And finally, I just said to someone.

 And the reason it's frustrating is because I honestly think he misunderstands.

-I I think a lot of these people misunderstand what the voters want and what the election meant.
+I think a lot of these people misunderstand what the voters want and what the election meant.

-And I think because they suffer from post-traumatic stress disorder brought on by constant media attacks.
+And I think because they suffer from post-traumatic stress disorder brought on by constant media attacks, I think they've got a misconception of what the American people want.

-They too bla buy this notion that they uh they were sent there to compromise and work with Obama and so you said that for two or three election cycles, and I agreed with it, Tom, but now the message is too loud and clear now, and they're not going to be able to do that.
+You said that for two or three election cycles, and I agreed with it, John, but now the message is too loud and clear now.

 It's not going to be able to happen.